CIS700-Procedural-Graphics/Project6-RayMarching-Implicit-Surfaces/hw/lsystems/base/README.md

 # Publishing Your code

 Running `npm run deploy` will automatically build your project and push it to gh-pages where it will be visible at `username.github.io/repo-name`.
 NOTE: You MUST commit AND push all changes to your MASTER branch before doing this or you may lose your work.
+The `git` command must also be available in your terminal or command prompt.
+If you're using Windows, it's a good idea to use Git Bash.